 COVID19 Safety Measures

-o Restrooms will be available in Celebration Hall, but it will not be a gathering point this year.
 We unfortunately will not have a pre or post-race meal this year.
-The facility will be closed to participants, with the exception of restrooms.
-Access to the restrooms will be with a single entry and single exit point.
-Registration and packet pickup will be just outside the overhead door on the south side of the building.
+Celebration Hall will be closed to participants.
+Portable restrooms will be available outside of Celebration Hall.
+Registration and packet pickup will be just outside of the overhead door on the south side of the building.

-o Crews will be asked to stay clear of aid stations to prevent overcrowding.
+Crews will be asked to stay clear of aid stations to prevent crowding.
 The parking lots are large at all 6 aid stations, so please have a plan in place if meeting crew members near these stations.